radish-es/casebook-property/content/cases/kosicki.md

 Can private landowners gain title over municipal parkland through adverse possession?
 This is the central question raised on this appeal.
-T he application judge answered this question by finding that municipal parkland is immune to adverse possession.
+The application judge answered this question by finding that municipal parkland is immune to adverse possession.
 While I would not accept such an immunity arises at common law, I conclude the application judge was correct in finding that the municipal parkland at issue in this case was